-What is 5G and how does it compare to 4G?
+What is 5G and how does it compare with 4G?
 What will the 5G future look like?
-Find out all there is to know about 5G.
+Here's everything you need to know.

-5G is the next generation of mobile network technology.
-It follows on from 1G, 2G, 3 and 4.
+It’s the next generation of mobile network technology, following on from 1G, 2G, 3 and 4.

 Okay, you’ve heard all this before.
-How 5G is going to change your life.
+‘5G is going to change your life.’
 And you’re thinking, how?
 How, in real terms, will 5G change anything?
 And we get it.
 It’s hard to get that life-transforming feeling this early on.
 Especially when it’s explained as just ‘faster’ and ‘more reliable’.
 So, let’s track out a bit and feel it for real.

 4G vs 5G

 But if we think of 5G as just a faster version of 4G, we’re kind of missing the point.
 To see the true 5G future you need to get creative and think big.
 That’s where our 5G comes in.
-We’re building the UK’s fastest 5G network to leap into that brave new world.
-To make what we can only imagine, happen.
+To make what we can only imagine actually happen.

 5G on Three

 You see, to get proper 5G experiences you’re going to need a network that can offer a full 5G service.
 100MHz of 5G spectrum is the recognised standard for this.
 And we’ve got it.
 In fact, we’ve got 140MHz, and we’re the only UK network to have that much.

 Impressive, right?
 So, let’s imagine what our 5G might make possible in the future.